buildbot/buildbot/master/docs/manual/cfg-builders.rst

     :class:`BuildRequest` objects, or ``None`` if none of the pending builds should be started.
-This function can optionally return a Deferred which should fire with the same results.
+This function can optionally return a Deferred which should fire with the same results. nextBuild is called after nextSlave, with only the list of :class:`BuildRequest` that have a potential slave

 ``locks``
     This argument specifies a list of locks that apply to this builder; see